sr00t3d/bindfilter/README.md

 - **Connectivity**: Verify if your server can reach `raw.githubusercontent.com`.
 - **Logs**: Check `journalctl -u named` if Bind9 fails to restart.

-## ⚠️ Disclaimer
+## ⚠️ Legal Notice

 > [!WARNING]
-> This software is provided "as-is".
-While extensively tested in Dovecot environments, **always perform a full backup** of your Maildir directories before running any conversion script.
-The author is not responsible for any data loss.
+> This software is provided "as is".
+Always make sure to test first in a development environment.
+The author is not responsible for any misuse, legal consequences, or data impact caused by this tool.

 ## 📚 Detailed Tutorial

-For a complete step-by-step guide on how to import the generated files into Thunderbird and troubleshoot common migration issues, check out my full article:
+For a complete step-by-step guide, check out my full article:

 👉 [**Filter known malicious domains in Bind9**](https://perciocastelo.com.br/blog/filter-known-malicious-domains-in-Bind9.html)